Can You See This? The Wonder of Optical Illusions

 We all know how amusing a good optical illusion can be.
 Somehow, it's fun to trick our brains!
 And that's just what it is!
 An optical illusion occurs when the true elements of an image are misinterpreted by the brain, and the viewer sees something different than what is actually in the image.

-Here we will look at some optical illusions.
+Here we will look at some more optical illusions.
 See if each one works for you or not.
 Perhaps your brain can't be fooled??
-Try these examples of optical illusions and see for yourself! (you may click on each image to make it bigger and more effective)
+Try these examples of optical illusions and see for yourself! (you may click on images 2 and 4 to make them bigger and more effective)

 1. We'll start with a simple but tricky one.
 Take a look at this cylinder.
 Are you looking down into the cylinder, or up into it from below?
 Can you change how you see it?
 Can you change back to the first way you saw it?

 2. Here is a fascinating one.
 Look closely at the center of this image and keep looking at it.
 Don't take your eyes off the center.
 Soon you will feel as though the pattern is moving, but of course, it is not. (you may have to click on this one for it to work)